Serrof/swiftt/README.md

 present one, use a so-called forward approach.
 This means that the computations start from the independent variables and work out the chain rule from there, much as engineers learn how to calculate Taylor expansions by hand at university.
-Some first-order AD codes use the reverse direction, or a blend of the two, but their extension to arbitrary order can only be done by nesting, which is suboptimal.
+Some first-order AD codes use the reverse direction in the chain rule, or a blend of the two, but their extension to arbitrary order can only be done by nesting, which is suboptimal.

 If available, a natural way of implementing forward AD, used here, is to overload all the algebraic operators '+','-','*' and '/'.